Moha2088/WorkDesk/README.md

+# WorkDesk
-# A Team-management application that lets you create users and asssign them to teams.
+A Team-management application that lets you create users and assign them to teams.